As the National Broadband Network (NBN) continues to roll out, you may be faced with the dilemma of what to do with your home phone.

 The documentation supplied is enough to get you up and running but doesn't detail most of the settings that you may want to change, such as the ringtone.

-It's not cheap, but if you don't want the NBN and do want to keep your old home phone number, Myhomefone presents an interesting and pain-free way to keep things as they used to be.
+It's still not cheap compared to a $50 mobile and a $30 unlimited talk and text plan, but it's much better with the latest pricing changes.
+The most important point to make is you have a landline number and you're using it on a handset that's large enough to use comfortably with clearly marked and spaced numbers.
+So if you don't want the NBN and do want to keep your old home phone number, Myhomefone still presents an interesting and pain-free way to keep things as they used to be.